 Albania is an unknown destination for so many people but it needn’t be.
 It’s a beautiful country with a fascinating history and culture dating back thousands of years.
 Albania is safe, it’s an affordable destination for many visitors and the people are warm and welcoming.
 In this travel guide, I recommend the best things to do in Albania based on my 20 years of visiting this wonderful Balkan nation.

 People often ask me what I like about the country and it’s simple.
 Its natural beauty, stunning landscapes, Mediterranean weather and welcoming people.
 Not to mention it’s dirt cheap compared to almost everywhere else in Europe.
-Even for city loving people like myself, Albania’s scenery will blow your mind.
-Massive mountain ranges, pristine lakes and springs and some of the best beaches in southeastern Europe, Albania is an incredible destination which deserves more attention.
+Even for city-loving people like myself, Albania’s scenery will blow your mind.
+With massive mountain ranges, pristine lakes and springs and some of the best beaches in southeastern Europe, Albania is an incredible destination that deserves more attention.

 If you don’t know much about this small Balkan nation, here are a few of the highlights I’ve experienced after multiple trips and more than 6 months in the country.

 If Albania is known for one thing it’s the Riviera.
 Travellers from Italy, Greece and Albanian speaking countries (Kosovo and North Macedonia) have been enjoying Albania’s beautiful beaches for decades.
 It’s about time the rest of the world opens their eyes to the natural beauty which rivals that of neighbouring Greece, Montenegro and Croatia for half the price.